 - Update: ESA 2017 Conference Programme (02/03/2017) - The first “hints” of the ESA 2017 Conference Programme are available online!
 Further information and details about the plenary and Continue Reading

 David Harvey is Distinguished Professor of Anthropology and Geography at the Graduate Center of the City University of New York (CUNY) and author of various books, articles, and lectures that have been prominent in the development of modern geography as a discipline.
 He is the author of “Seventeen Contradictions and the End of Capitalism” and “The Enigma of Capital and the Crises of Capitalism”, which was one of The Guardian’s Best Books of 2011.
-Other books include “A Companion to Marx’s Capital”, “Limits to Capital”, and “Social Justice and the City”.
+Among his other books are “A Companion to Marx’s Capital”, “Limits to Capital”, and “Social Justice and the City”.
 Professor Harvey has been teaching Karl Marx’s Capital for nearly 40 years.
 He was director of the Center for Place, Culture and Politics at the CUNY from 2008 to 2014.

 Yanis Varoufakis is Professor of Economic Theory at the University of Athens with academic experience in Europe, the U.S. and Australia.
 He was a member of the Greek Parliament (01-09/2015) and he held the position of Minister of Finance.
 His latest books are “And The Weak Suffer What They Must?: Europe, Austerity and the Threat to Global Stability” and “The Global Minotaur: America, the True Origins of the Financial Crisis and the Future of the World Economy”.
 He challenges the mainstream notions of economic theory arguing that after the financial crash of 2008 we need a radically new way of thinking about the economy, finance and capitalism.
 Professor Varoufakis participates in the debates on the global and European crisis and is a co-founder of DiEM25.